 It is not uncommon for claims arising from cycling accidents to result in significant awards of compensation, which can often be crippling for individuals who are found liable to pay.
 In the circumstances, although it is not compulsory for cyclists to hold a policy of insurance in the UK, it is worth giving thought to obtaining such a policy to protect against the prospect of a claim being made by an injured individual in the event of an accident.
 This may be particularly so for those considering taking up or having only recently taken up cycling.
 With more people taking to the roads for their daily exercise in the past weeks, the risks of such accidents involving pedestrians will inevitably grow and this may justify considering a re-think even for those veteran cyclists who do not currently hold a policy of insurance.

-Not only does having an insurance policy in place protect a cyclist who may be faced with a claim, but it also offers an element of protection to the injured party.
+Not only does having an insurance policy in place protect a cyclist who may be faced with a potentially hefty bill in the event of an accident claim, but it also offers an element of protection to the injured party.
 Where no insurance is in place and the cyclist has little or no means of compensating the injured person, then often the injured party can be left with significant injuries, for which they cannot be fully compensated.
 Should there be insurance in place, however, this goes some way to ensuring that an injured person will be in a position to recover compensation for injuries sustained in an accident – this being paid directly by the insurer.

 Other common pitfalls that have arisen in cycling accident litigation include: